A Republican Candidate Has Dropped Out After Insulting A Parkland Survivor As A "Skinhead Lesbian"

 González did not respond.

-On Wednesday, Hogg tweeted asking literally anyone to run against the unopposed candidate.
+On Wednesday, Hogg tweeted and asked literally anyone to run against the unopposed candidate.

 And two people took actually Hogg up on the suggestion.